vuejs/vue-loader/docs/options.md

   Configure ES2015+ to ES5 transpiling options for the generated render function code.
 The [transpiler](https://github.com/vuejs/vue-template-es2015-compiler) is a fork of [Buble](https://github.com/Rich-Harris/buble), so consult the available options [here](https://buble.surge.sh/guide/#using-the-javascript-api).

   The template render functions compilation supports a special transform `stripWith` (enabled by default), which removes the `with` usage in generated render functions to make them strict-mode compliant.
-This is enabled by default.

 ## optimizeSSR